Shin Splints: What causes them and how to fix them

 Causes of shin splints

 Shin splints are typically caused by overuse of the muscle during high impact activities (running, sports, or hiking).
 This is why we often hear of shin splints early in a track, soccer, or basketball season, for instance.
 When an individual hasn’t run or walked much for a while, and then they suddenly start, shin splints often develop.
+They can even be accompanied by other injuries, such as runner’s knee or plantar fasciitis.

 In more experienced athletes, shin splints can develop from a sudden increase in intensity.
 For instance, if a runner suddenly goes from running 10 miles per week to 20 miles per week, or a runner who typically runs 8:00 miles suddenly starts running 6:30 miles regularly.